Skip to Content

 Near Culloden, there are plenty of mines and prospects just four miles to the north where you can find mica specimens.

 In Thomaston, a couple of mines are situated in a broader area, but if you visit them, you might find beryl crystals apart from mica.
-Lastly, the Herron Mine near Yatesville is another excellent location to find mica specimens in Western Georgia.
+Lastly, the Herron Mine near Yatesville is another excellent location for finding mica specimens in Western Georgia.

-TIP: For a complete rockhounding guide in Georgia, check out this article.
+TIP: Check out this article for a complete rockhounding guide in Georgia.

 Maryland

-Maryland is a great state to find plenty of exciting minerals.
-Still, if you want to find mica specimens here, you should head to Flintville, Bald Friar, and Pilot and explore the many area mines and quarries there.
+Maryland is an excellent place to find a variety of exciting minerals.
+Still, if you want to find mica specimens, visit Flintville, Bald Friar, and Pilot and explore the area’s mines and quarries.

-You will find various specimens of mica in different colors.
-If you want a sure bet, head to Kensington Mica Mine.
-Here, in the remains and the surrounding gravels, you will find high-quality mica specimens and golden beryl.
+You will find mica specimens in a variety of colors.
+If you want a sure bet, visit Kensington Mica Mine.
+The remains and surrounding gravels contain high-quality mica specimens and golden beryl.

 TIP: For a complete rockhounding guide in Maryland, check out this article.